jc9677/SpeakEasy/README.md

-# Offline TTS Web App
+# SpeakEasy - An offline TTS Web App

 A simple, browser-based Text-to-Speech (TTS) app that works offline using your system's built-in voices via the Web Speech API.
 No server, no WASM, no external models required—just open in your browser or deploy to GitHub Pages!